Poppy is a freelance writer and proofreader. She loves to read and help make stories shine.

 In this new digital age, publishing has never been easier.

-Amazon and Goodreads are a breeding ground for hopeful new authors, most of which are virtually unknown and inexperienced in the publishing world.
+Amazon and Goodreads are a breeding ground for hopeful new authors, most of whom are virtually unknown and inexperienced in the publishing world.
 Many writers haven't the first clue about what it takes to publish a book.
 I'm not talking about throwing something together on CreateSpace.
 I'm talking about publishing something professional, memorable, worthwhile and, most importantly, well written and well edited.

 So you're here, and you're still reading.
 Perhaps you're a writer yourself, and you've published a few of your own books.
 Perhaps you're almost at the publishing stage and you're researching what you have to do before you finally release your masterpiece to the world.
 If the latter is you, then bravo.
-I applaude you.
+I applaud you.
 You have already taken the first step to making sure that YOUR book is worth more than the hastily released works that aren't even nearly ready to be bought and read.

 Your book is finished, or almost finished.
 What do you have to do before you become an officially published author?
 How can you stand out from the crowd, and make sure that your indie book is worth reading?